 Another option for an extended visit to an attraction where you can’t leave your dog behind is to find someone to look after them, either at a kennel or with an individual dog sitter.

 Kennels are most common at attractions in the USA.
 For instance, we left Schnitzel behind at the Disneyland Kennel Club (the “happiest kennel on Earth”), ducking out during the day to give him a walk and dinner.
-Most US national parks will list nearby kennel options.
-Kennels are also available at Mont-Saint-Michel in France (see my review).
-I also found some pens for dogs at a wildlife park in rural Poland.
+(The kennels are temporarily closed, but will hopefully reopen.)

 Option 4: Leave Your Dog in Your Car, With Caution

 Before travelling with my dog overseas, I would never considered leaving my dog in my car.
 This was partially as we’re from Sydney in Australia, which frequently has warm weather.